Ants in the Mouth

-Ants in the Mouth (Hormigas en la boca) is a 2005 Spanish-Cuban thriller film directed by Mariano Barroso consisting of an adaptation of the novel Amanecer con hormigas en la boca by Miguel Barroso.
+Ants in the Mouth (Hormigas en la boca) is a 2005 Spanish-Cuban thriller film directed by Mariano Barroso, who has also co-written the screenplay along with Alejandro Hernández and Tom Abrams, adapting the novel Amanecer con hormigas en la boca by Miguel Barroso.
 It stars Eduard Fernández, Ariadna Gil, Jorge Perugorría and José Luis Gómez.

 Plot

 The fiction is set in the late 1950s.
 Released from jail after spending 8 years in a Francoist prison, Martín moves to pre-revolutionary Havana, Cuba, looking for his girlfriend Julia, and once there, he is told by Julia's uncle Dalmau that she is dead.
 He eventually finds out that she had married Freddy Navarro, a corrupt senator of the Batista regime.